marta-opalinska/Tactico/README.md

 // ...

 // DRV2605L evaluation board contains multiple DRV2605L drivers.
-// Therefore the driver ID need to be specified. int driverID_1 = 0;
+// Therefore, the driver ID need to be specified. int driverID_1 = 0;
 // the pin connected to DRV2605LEVM-MD board that triggers the haptic effects int driverGoPin = 12;